 - Shift-drag-left horizontally to rotate around an axis perpendicular to the picture.

 - Ctrl-drag-left vertically to change the focal length

 - the "F" key toggles between normal and "wire view" (only the edges are displayed)

 - drag-right vertically to suppress one by one the faces of a polyhedron

 - the "S" key toggles between single and stereo picture; Ctrl-drag-left horizontally to change strength of stereo effect

-- the pointer starts a possible animation, and stops it when it leaves the applet; a left double click stops/restarts the animation: when stopped, drag-right horizontally controls it step by step
+- the pointer starts a possible animation, and it stops when the pointer leaves the applet; a left double click stops/restarts the animation: when stopped, you may control it step by step with drag-right horizontally

 - the "home" key restores the picture to its original settings